October is Breast Cancer Awareness Month

 Attitude is everything and facing the day with a smile on your face can make things much more bearable for cancer patients.
 While cancer definitely sucks, having a fun hairstyle, or a few, can make the difference between not wanting to do everyday tasks as simple as going to the grocery store and getting out there, living life as one normally would.
 Having at least one great wig is a way to put cancer in its place and not let it get you down.

 Having breast cancer and experiencing hair loss as a result of cancer treatments can be both scary and confusing.
-If you are an individual that is going through this, at Transitions Hair Loss Centers, we understand that you are coping with not only a serious medical condition, but also with the social stigma that accompanies hair loss.
-To schedule a confidential consultation with a trained Transitions professional hair loss specialist, click here.
+If you are an individual that is going through this, at Transitions member hair loss centers you will find caring professionals who understand what you are going through – not only a serious medical condition, but also with the social stigma that accompanies hair loss.

 Talk to a Hair Loss Specialist Near You